loader image

 Shiluba is a chartered accountant who leads Tshiamo Impact Partners, and impact advisory and impact investment firm.

-She is a World Economic Foprum Global Shaper Alumni and a Mandela Washingto9n Fellow.
-Further, she sits on the FirstRand Foundation Board.
+She is a World Economic Forum Global Shaper Alumni and a Mandela Washington Fellow.
+Furthermore, she sat on the FirstRand Foundation Board.